 Interestingly, the castle has no historical significance.
 It was built by an Italian businessman who simply wanted something that has great sentimental value to him.

 Tips for Visiting Peru

 Most of the attractions in Southern Peru are in the Andean highlands and it is advisable to get acclimatized before attempting any strenuous activity.
 Physical fitness, gender, and age do not determine if you will get altitude sickness.
 Avoid alcohol and pack along with some altitude sickness relief or Diamox.
 If all fails, you can always try the local remedy: have some coca tea!

 The north of Peru, except the Amazon, is not frequented by tourists.
 This means that English is not widely spoken, so knowing some Spanish will be tremendously helpful.

 The long-distance buses in Peru are comfortable and reliable.
-The different operators have placed a huge emphasis on safety, installing GPS and showing safety videos at the start of a trip.
+The different operators have placed a huge emphasis on safety, installing GPS, and showing safety videos at the start of a trip.
 Having said that, it is still advisable to keep your valuables with you and not in the upper storage compartment.
 Cruz del Sur is the most reliable bus company in terms of safety measures.
-Alternatively, you can check out PeruHop, a foreign-owned bus company with buses that run along the major tourist attractions and allows you to hop-on and hop-off at your own timing.
+Alternatively, you can check out PeruHop, a foreign-owned bus company with buses that run across the major tourist attractions and allow you to hop on and hop off at your own timing.